d-morrison/IntroStatActivities/_book/03-RG-categorical-quantitative-data.md

 R is case sensitive, meaning it reads `data` differently from `Data`.
 If you get an error message, check that your capitalization is correct.

-R does not like spaces or special characters  This means the column and row headers in the data set should not have spaces, periods, commas, etc.  Instead of titling the variable `column header`, use `column_header` or `ColumnHeader`.
+R does not like spaces or special characters.
+This means the column and row headers in the data set should not have spaces, periods, commas, etc.  Instead of titling the variable `column header`, use `column_header` or `ColumnHeader`.

-**Tidy data**:  Data frames with
+**Tidy data**:  Data frames should have

 \rgi 1 row per ________________,

 \rgi 1 column per ____________.

-We highly recommend completing Tutorial 1 at the end of Chapter 1 (all four lessons) to give you practice with R/RStudio AND to help reflect on the content of Chapter 1: basics of data, sampling, study design, and scope of inference.
-These tutorials have some content questions and some places for you to practice using R online with some guidance.

-\rgi __ indicate spots you need to type in functions, data sets, or variable names.

-\rgi There are Hint and Solution buttons on the R code box to help you.

-We would not expect you to know the coding right now, especially for things like mutations or creating new variables in the data set.
-But seeing some initial coding for these more difficult functions will only make you more comfortable using the functions needed for this course!
+We highly recommend completing the R/RStudio tutorials in section 3 to help understand R better.

+We will not expect you to be able to write full code independently for this course.
+For Stat 216, you will need to understand types (categorical or quantitative) and roles (explanatory or response) of variables, as well as the structure of data, in order to fill in a few blanks in provided code to graph or analyze data.

 #### Functions {-}